 I was born in SE London, UK, and grew up in a council house.
-My family moved to Christchurch, New Zealand when I was sixteen, where I met my Kiwi husband.
+My family moved to Christchurch, New Zealand when I was sixteen and that's where I met my Kiwi husband.
 I'm a British and New Zealand citizen and I feel fortunate to identify with both cultures.
 I currently live in Kent but I love travelling and hope to visit more countries and meet more people and learn and grow and share stories!

 Writing has always been my passion.

 When I was a child, I wanted to be a dancer, a writer and Prime Minister.
-Having achieved the first two on my list, I can tell you that I have no desire to pursue the last one.
+Having achieved the first two, I can tell you that I have absolutely no desire to pursue the last one.
 I prefer to be ruler of my fictional worlds and even then the characters end up ruling me and doing whatever they like!

 I started writing stories as soon as I could pick up a pencil and I've never stopped.

 Another story I remember writing at primary school was about two kids who fell down a pit and were eaten alive by a beast.
 It was graphic, the teacher was concerned and called my parents in.
 It was decided I had a wild imagination and no intervention was needed.

 My first published work was a picture book called 'Curly from Shirley.'

 We sold 3000 copies to raise money for The Red Cross Christchurch Earthquake Appeal.

 Curly from Shirley was a national bestseller.
 There's a good little doggie!
 And was recognised by New Zealand Post, 'Getting Kiwis Reading,' as best opening lines which were then printed on coffee mugs along with one of Victoria M Azaro's stunning illustrations.